AskeCarstensen/STM32-Getting-started/README.md

 ## Chapter 1 Hello world!

+- Install STM32CubeIDE

+- Create a STM32 Project

-- Toggle on board LED
+- Toggle the on board LED every second.

-- Toggle a external LED
+- Toggle a external LED on a breadboard every second.

-- Write over serial to putty
+- Write “Hello There!” to putty over uart.

 ## Chapter 2 GPIO